rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert >}}

-RsyncUI is a *Swift* and *SwiftUI* based macOS application, built for macOS Sonoma and later, utilizing the command line tool *rsync* for synchronizing files.
-It is rsync which executes the synchronizing tasks, not RsyncUI.
-RsyncUI is a GUI only ontop of rsync.
+RsyncUI is a macOS application developed using Swift and SwiftUI, designed for macOS Sonoma and later versions.
+It leverages the command-line tool rsync for file synchronization.
+Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.

-RsyncUI is *signed* and *notarized* by Apple.
+RsyncUI is signed and notarized by Apple.

 {{< /alert >}}

-### Changelog and install
+### Changelog and Installation

-See the [changelog](/blog/) for updates.
-RsyncUI is built as a Universal macOS Binary, which means it runs nativly on Apple Silicon and Intel-based Mac computers.
+For the most up-to-date information, please refer to the [changelog](/blog/).
+RsyncUI is constructed as a Universal macOS Binary, ensuring native execution on Apple Silicon and Intel-based Mac computers.

+**Installation Methods:**
-RsyncUI can be installed by Homebrew or by [download from GitHub](https://github.com/rsyncOSX/RsyncUI/releases).
+RsyncUI can be installed via Homebrew or [download from GitHub](https://github.com/rsyncOSX/RsyncUI/releases):

 ```bash
 brew install --cask rsyncui
 ```

-If installed by Homebrew, the shasum is automatically verified.
-If downloaded from GitHub please verify the shasum.
+If installed via Homebrew, the SHA-256 hash is automatically verified.
+For downloads from GitHub, please verify the SHA-256 hash manually.

+### For New Users

+For new users, kindly refer to the [important information](/docs/important/) section.
+Additionally, please find information about the latest version of rsync to install: [latest version of rsync](/docs/rsync/).

+### File Storage and Synchronization

+RsyncUI provides a centralized catalog for storing files, located at `$HOME/.rsyncosx/macserialnumber/.`

+**Synchronization Options:**
+RsyncUI supports synchronizing data to various destinations, including:

+- Local attached disk
+- Remote servers on the Internet or local LAN

+{{< alert >}}

+If you wish to synchronize data to a local attached disk, simply connect the disk, add the source and destination, and you are ready to initiate the synchronization process.

+{{< /alert >}}

+For synchronizing data to servers on the Internet or local LAN, additional setup is required.
+If you have enabled passwordless login via SSH keys, you only need to add the source, destination, login ID, and server name to initiate data synchronization.

+If passwordless login is not enabled, additional actions are required before your first task.

+### New Tasks, Verification, and Synchronization

+After adding a task (refer to /docs/addconfigurations/ for instructions), you can execute a `--dry-run` by double-clicking on the task in the main view.
+The second double-click will execute the task in real time.

+{{< alert color="warning" >}}

+A verification of a new task can also be executed by opening the Tasks or Rsync parameters view from the main sidebar, selecting the task, and choosing the `play` icon on the toolbar.
+This action will execute an estimation run and a `--dry-run` to verify the task.

+{{< /alert >}}

+For more experienced users of rsync, you can select the new task from the Rsync parameters view, copy and paste the synchronization string into a terminal view, and execute the rsync command.
+The `--dry-run` parameter is automatically set as default in this view.

 ### New users

 If you are new to RsyncUI, please read the [important information](/docs/important/).
 There is also info about the [latest version of rsync](/docs/rsync/) to install.
 The catalog for storing files is `$HOME/.rsyncosx/macserialnumber/.

 ###  Local attached disk, remote server and passwordless login

 {{< alert >}}

 RsyncUI can synchronize your data to local attached disk, remote servers on the Internet and on your local LAN.
 If you only want to synchronize data to a local attached disk, connect the disk, add source and destination and you are ready for your first task.

 {{< /alert >}}